Advanced-Computer-Lab-2022/ACL-Team/README.md

 14. Forget password and recieve email to change it.

-# How to use ?

-If you want to login as a trainee use these Credentials.
-Email:Youssef@gmail.com.
-Password:1234

-If you want to login as a Instructor use these Credentials.
-Email:meza@gmail.com.
-Password:1234

-If you want to login as a Admin use these Credentials.
-Email:safrsas@gamal.com.
-Password:1234

 # Contributions
 Any Contributiona are welcomed to imporove the website.
 1.Clone the repository.